 On November 29, 2021, the Company entered into a purchase and sale agreement with NextEra for the environmental attributes generated by the RNG Fuels business.
 Under this agreement, the Company plans to sell a minimum of 90% of the environmental attributes generated and will receive net proceeds based on the agreed upon price less a specified discount.
 A specified volume of environmental attributes sold per quarter will incur a fee per environmental attribute in addition to the specified discount.
 The agreement was effective beginning January 1, 2022.
-For the year ended December 31, 2022, the Company earned net revenues after discount and fees of \$76,920 under this contract which was recorded as part of Revenues - RNG fuel.
-Please see Note 2.
-Summary of significant accounting policies for additional information.
+For the years ended December 31, 2023 and 2022, the Company earned net revenues after discount and fees of \$84,537 and \$76,920, respectively under this contract which was recorded as part of Revenues - RNG fuel and Fuel Station Services.